MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

     cd .\scripts\
     ```

-    Next, run the following command to install the required dependencies:
+    Next, run the following command to install the required dependencies.
+This script will also install `Chocolatey`:
     ```powershell
     .\Install.ps1
     ```

-    > [!NOTE]
-    > This script will also install `Chocolatey`.

     # [Debian/Ubuntu Linux](#tab/Linux)
     Open a Bash terminal as an administrator and navigate to the _/scripts_ directory in the Chat Copilot project: